rodellison/AWSMusicMan2/README.md

 This Java based AWS Alexa SDK Skill is an Amazon Alexa which incorporates DynamoDB, SNS, and external API data to provide a highly dynamic customer experience for obtaining Artist and Venue calendar information.
+This skill also makes use of Amazon's APL (**Alexa Presentation Language**) to provide a better visual output when invoked from display based consumer devices (e.g. Echo Show, Spot, and Smart TVs)

 - **AWS DynamoDB** is used to house a lookup table, which the code uses to bounce up captured voice input (artist and venue values) and swap them out for corrected values.